 Professional Organizations in Computer Forensics

 Professional organizations help people working in the field, along with students working toward their computer forensics degrees.
-Some organizations award scholarships or other funding, but all offer access to professionals and other students to help improve their education and get them started on finding work and obtaining certification.
+Some organizations award scholarships or other funding, but all offer resources to help professionals and students improve their education and get started on finding work and obtaining certification.
 Computer forensics is a growing and constantly changing industry, and having access to peers outside of your program can be a huge help.

 The HTCIA's mission is provide professional development and networking opportunities to members in order to improve the prevention and investigation of computer crimes.